coffeemakingtoaster/water-bottler/docs/local-dev.md

     Optionally you can specify the resource amount the cluster should use.
 Use `minikube start --help` for more information.

-Publish all images of local services into the cluster using the script:
+Build all images of local services into the cluster using the script:

 ```sh
 sh ./build-all-local.sh